liyansong2018/elfspirit/README.md

 **elfspirit** is a useful program that parse, manipulate and camouflage ELF files.
 It provides a variety of functions, including adding or deleting a section, injecting a dynamic link library for binary static, deleting the section header table to increase the difficulty of reverse engineering, parse ELF like `readelf` and edit ELF like 010 editor.

 More details about static injection: [ELF Static Injection to Load Malicious Dynamic Link Library](https://violentbinary.github.io/posts/1-elf-static-injection-to-load-malicious-dynamic-link-library/).
 Tips: Only the readme on the project homepage will tell you the latest features of the tool, while other documents will not.
 But you might like [LIEF](https://github.com/lief-project/LIEF) and [libelfmaster](https://github.com/elfmaster/libelfmaster) more.
+Compared to [patchelf](https://github.com/NixOS/patchelf), elfspirit provides a more flexible editing environment.
 ## Building

 **elfspirit** can be installed easily: